Xilinx/gen-machine-conf/README.md

                         Path to pdi file
   -l <config_file>, --localconf <config_file>
-                        Write local.conf changes to this file --dts-path <dts_path>
+                        Write local.conf changes to this file --multiconfigfull     Generate/Enable Full set of multiconfig .conf and .dts files.
+Default is minimal) --dts-path <dts_path>
                         Absolute path or subdirectory of conf/dts to place DTS files in (usually auto detected from DTS)
 $